OnurGumus/onurgumus.github.io/_posts/2020-12-09-Common-misconceptions-about diagnosing-memory-cpu-problems.md

 Ok, even if we have 2 GB, but I still have 1.2 GB to go.
 Not quite!
 If your process is a .NET process, then the managed memory is splitted in several sections.
 Whenever the garbage collector triggers, it will defragment the memory for you, so that the managed memory allocated is a single piece if we exclude the pinned items.
-But there is one section called **Large Object Heap** in which larger objects are put (since defragmenting larger objects are put there.
-And by default, this section is not fragmented.
+But there is one section called **Large Object Heap** in which larger objects are put (since defragmenting larger objects are expensive, they are put there).
+And by default, this section is not defragmented.
 As a result, it is possible that we could have some sort of cheese like memory with a lot of small holes.